wez/wezterm/docs/config/lua/keyassignment/ToggleAlwaysOnBottom.md

 }
 ```

-> Note:
+!!! note
-> This functionality is currently only implemented on macOS.
+    This functionality is currently only implemented on macOS.
-> The assigned values for window level will have no effect on other operating systems.
+    The assigned values for window level will have no effect on other operating systems.